fluxfw/flux-ilias-rest-api/README.md

 ## Permissions

-All ILIAS users are allowed, so each route needs to implement an access self for avoid unprivileged actions
+Only admin users can use the api

 ## Routes location

 You can either place routes in [routes](routes)

-And/or each ILIAS plugin can also have routes in its own `routes` root folder
+And/or each ILIAS plugin can also have routes in its own `src/Adapter/Route` folder

 The folders are scanned recursive